-- If a sample contains less than the lower limit of detection for the assay, report the results as less than that value (i.e. < 0.10 ng/mL [< 0.32 nmol/L]). - If a sample contains more than the stated value of the highest Access Progesterone Calibrator (S5), report the result as greater than that value (i.e., > 40.0 ng/mL [> 127.20 nmol/L]).
-Alternatively, dilute one volume of sample with two volumes of Access Progesterone Calibrator S0 (zero), which is also available as Access Progesterone Calibrator S0 Cat.
+- If a sample contains less than the lower limit of detection for the assay, report the results as less than that value (i.e. < 0.10 ng/mL [< 0.32 nmol/L]). - If a sample contains more than the stated value of the highest Access Progesterone Calibrator (S5) (> 40.0 ng/mL), dilute one volume of sample with two volumes of Access Progesterone Calibrator S0 (zero), which is also available as Access Progesterone Calibrator S0 Cat.
 No. 33556.
 Refer to the appropriate system manuals and/or Help system for instructions on entering a sample dilution in a test request.
 The system reports the results adjusted for the dilution.